RodrigoAraujo34/RodrigoAraujo34/README.md

 <br>

-> 💡 Copie a chave acima e utilize a opção de pagamento por
+> 💡 Copie a chave acima e utilize a opção
 > **PIX → Chave Aleatória** no aplicativo do seu banco.

 </div>